In this topic:

 Tips for creating assignments

 MySciLEARN provides Auto Initial Assignment, which automatically assigns Reading Assistant Plus to your student and then place that student at the appropriate starting point in the content.
 See the following topics for steps.
-This feature is not compatible with the Reading Assistant legacy program.

 - Set Auto Initial Assignment for your students